 You can find out how the Council constructs its fees by downloading the document Guidance on fee construction.

 You can apply for a scrap metal dealer licence online.
-Alternatively you can download an application form for a scrap metal dealer licence and, once completed send it into us along with the relevant fee and a Basic Disclosure Certificate for every person you name on the form.
+Alternatively you can download an application form for a scrap metal dealer licence and, once completed send it into us along with the relevant fee and a subject access disclosure (see below) for every person you name on the form.
 You will need to include details of any relevant offences that you have been convicted of, on your application form.
 A list of relevant offences is available for you to look at.

 We will look at the Environment Agency public register to check that you have any necessary environmental permits, exemptions or registrations and consult with the Police.
 We may also consult with any other person or organisation that we feel is necessary.